lightbend/ML-metadata-tutorial/README.md

 # ML Metadata

-> **NOTES:**
+> **NOTE:** This code has been built and tested only with the following tools:
 >
-> This code has been tested only with Java 8 and 11, Scala 2.12.10 and Python 3.7 (the default setting).
+> 1. Java 8 and 11 (but see note in the Apache Atlas section below)
+> 2. Scala 2.12.10 (this is handled internally by the build process; no need to install anything)
+> 3. Python 3.7 (although newer versions may work)
+> 4. Docker (recommended for the Apache Atlas example)

 Any other versions of Java will not work.
 Other versions of Scala 2.11 and 2.12 may work.
+To build Atlas as described below, you will _also_ need Python 2 available to run the Atlas administration scripts, which are not compatible with Python 3.
+However, we provide a Docker image to recommend its use instead).

 * [Boris Lublinsky - Lightbend](mailto:boris.lublinsky@lightbend.com): See [Lightbend Platform](https://lightbend.com/lightbend-platform)
 * [Dean Wampler - Anyscale](mailto:dean@anyscale.io): See [Anyscale](https://anyscale.io) and [Ray](https://ray.io)